AhmadIman04/ELLM_Hackathon/README.md

    On launch—or whenever they change—the mobile app retrieves the latest targets.
 4. **Display in UI**
    The patient sees these limits on the home screen, with progress bars for each nutrient.
-5. **Real-time alerts**
-   As intake approaches a threshold (e.g. 90%), the app highlights that nutrient to keep the patient informed.

 ---
 ---